SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 In fact, he laughed so hard Miso’s cheeks flushed a deep purplish.
 He stumbled away from her accusatory finger-pointing with his hand still on his chest, this time as if to stablize himself.
 He took a long moment to compose himself and… was he wiping away tears?
 Of mirth?

 “Ahaha.. hahhh… I suppose I should thank you, Warrior of Light, I have not laughed like that in a long… long time,” said the Ascian, straightening – insofar as he was capable of – and then turned to tower over her small, Au’ra frame.
-His lips twitched as if threatening to burst into laughter again, “To think I would be interested in observing something as dull as coitus.
-I have lived thousands of years, I can assure you… I’ve seen it all.”
+His lips twitched as if threatening to burst into laughter again, “to think I would be interested in observing something as dull as coitus.
+I have lived thousands upon thousands of years, I can assure you… I’ve seen it all.”

-“My dear, I am not sure why you’re so embarrassed when no such base acts even happened for me to peep on in the first place,” muttered Emet, dusting off the sleeve of his coat.
+“My dear, I am not sure why you’re so embarrassed when no such base acts even occurred for me to peep on in the first place,” muttered Emet, dusting off the sleeve of his immaculate coat.
 His brows shot up, feigning surprise, as Miso’s mouth fell open.
 “What?
 Just because I’m not interested doesn’t mean I’m not apprised of the situation.”

 “She’s looking at you differently now… isn’t she?”
 Emet muttered in a low voice with an inflection she hoped desperately was not pity.